If you want to learn how to play Sunshine Of Your Love, by Cream, this is a great place to get started.

 Figure – 7

-The Chorus is an eight bar section of music that we will also split into two parts.
+The Chorus of Sunshine of Your Love is an eight bar section of music that we will also split into two parts.

 Chorus, Part 1